apache/trafficcontrol/docs/source/admin/traffic_portal/usingtrafficportal.rst

 		.. seealso:: `The Link aggregation Wikipedia Page <https://en.wikipedia.org/wiki/Link_aggregation>`_

 Stream ISO
 	If this is 'yes', then the download will start immediately as the ISO is written directly to the socket connection to Traffic Ops.
 If this is 'no', then the download will begin only *after* the ISO has finished being generated.
+For almost all use cases, this should be 'yes'.

 User Admin